-Retirees may enroll without charge in up to seven semester hours of credit courses per semester.
-Tuition and all other fees (except other fees charged for private music lesson, and special fees as designated) are waived for such employees.
-Only one of these courses may be taken during the employee's regularly scheduled work hours if it is directly job related, and is approved in writing in advance by the employee's supervisor.
-Employees must complete an Employee Tuition Exemption Scholarship Application (see DEB Exhibit A).
+3.01 Angelina College Retirees may enroll without charge in up to seven semester hours of credit courses per semester.
+Tuition and all other fees (except other fees charged for a private music lesson, and special fees as designated) are waived for such employees.
+Retirees must complete an Employee Tuition Exemption Scholarship Application (Contact Human Resources at hr@angelina.edu to request the appropriate form).